sushinpv/react-secure-storage/README.md

 Added support for older es versions and nextjs

 Releasing the first version of react secure local storage, which supports `setItem`, `getItem`, `removeItem` and `clear` functions

+For local testing the library make sure you are installing the `react-scripts` by using `npm i react-scripts` or `yarn add react-scripts`